Pyro Scene

 Out-of-Core Storage

-This option can be used to expand the memory for voxel data on your graphics card that can be used by Pyro.
-In this case, the memory of your graphics card minus 1 GB multiplied by a factor of 0.85 sets the upper limit for Pyro simulation data (0.85*(GPU memory-1GB)).
-This memory calculation is intended to ensure that as much, but not all, of the GPU memory is used just for voxel data, as the other simulations and, for example, the 3D views also require memory.
-Enable this option to activate prioritization of GPU memory management for pyro data.
+This option can be used to extend the memory for voxel data on your graphics card that can be used by Pyro.
+The memory of your graphics card minus 1 GB, multiplied by a factor of 0.85, defines the upper limit for Pyro simulation data (0.85*(GPU memory-1GB)).
+This memory calculation is intended to ensure that as much, but not all, of the GPU memory is used for voxel data, as the other simulations and e.g. the 3D views also require memory.
+Activate this option to enable prioritization of GPU memory management for Pyro data.

 2025